IVR Phone Systems For Financial Institutions

 Before we jump into the details of an IVR system, let’s quickly discuss how they impact organizations at scale.
-To get a more comprehensive idea of the benefits, check out our blog on 10 Benefits of Using IVR Call Centers for Merchants here.
+To get a more comprehensive idea of the benefits, check out our blog on 10 Benefits of Using IVR Call Centers.

 Better Customer Service

 A well-implemented IVR system helps organizations offer better customer service by reducing inbound call wait times.
 It also keeps the customer entertained with pre-recorded messages while waiting for a support executive to handle their queries.

 The most advanced IVR systems now have speech recognition technology that picks specific keywords from the customer’s conversation.
 These systems then forward the query to the correct department within an organization for an effective query resolution.
 A Forrester study shows that 79% of customers prefer a self-service module over a human-assisted support channel.

 Companies now design their IVR menu to segregate support, sales, and administrative queries.
 They then use the tech to reduce wait times by allocating the case automatically to the next available live agent.
 By splitting the workload effectively across all available human resources, these systems help reduce the overall turnaround time for query resolution.